-- (1) A bill has its Third Reading after May 31, and it states an effective date earlier than June 1 of the following year, but it does not receive the three-fifths vote (36 votes) needed to make that effective date apply.14 - (2) A bill seeks to limit home-rule powers, but lacks the three-fifths vote needed to do so.
-15
+- (1) A bill has its Third Reading after May 31, and it states an effective date earlier than June 1 of the following year, but it does not receive the three-fifths vote (36 votes) needed to make that effective date apply.17 - (2) A bill seeks to limit home-rule powers, but lacks the three-fifths vote needed to do so.18

-In either kind of situation, the bill is not declared passed, and the sponsor has the right to have it returned to Second Reading for an amendment deleting the provision that required a three-fifths vote.
+In either of those kinds of situations, the bill is not declared passed, and the sponsor has the right to have it returned to Second Reading for an amendment deleting the provision that required a three-fifths vote.
 Leave can also be given for bills to be returned to Second Reading for other kinds of amendments.
-But all such proposed amendments (since they are floor amendments) must be approved by the Committee on Assignments or another committee as required by the Rules.
-16
+But all of those kinds of proposed amendments must be approved by the Committee on Assignments or by another committee to which the Committee on Assignments refers it.19